 · Do not remove ventilation system filters in a dry state; and

 · Do not shake ventilation system filters.

 Service employees must not participate in asbestos abatement activities unless they are in full compliance with State AHERA certification and licensing standards and follow OSHA and EPA requirements and the requirements in Service Manual chapter 561 FW 8.
 In most instances, worker protection will be described in the employee Job Hazard Analysis (see 240 FW 1).

 For information on the content of this exhibit, contact the Division of Engineering, Environmental Compliance Branch.
-For information about this Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.